makinacorpus/DbToolsBundle/docs/content/configuration.md

 ## Binaries

 `db-tools:backup` and `db-tools:restore` need your system/environment to provide some extra binaries to be able to work.
 These binaries depend on the database vendor you use, you will need:
 * for PostgreSQL: `pg_dump` and `pg_restore`
 * for MariaDB/MySQL: `mysqldump` and `mysql`

 If the `db-tools:check` command returns you some errors:
- * Your binaries are present on your system but the DbToolsBundle can't find them: you will need to specify path for these binaries
+ * if your binaries are present on your system but the DbToolsBundle can't find them: you will need to specify path for these binaries:

   ```yml
   # config/packages/db_tools.yaml